jlewi/foyle/docs/content/en/docs/blog/effectiveness_of_human_feedback.md

 date: 2024-06-11
 author: "[Jeremy Lewi](https://lewi.us/about)"
 type: blog
-description: Foyle is an open source assistant to help software developers deal with the pain of devops.
-This post presents quantitative results showing how feedback allows Foyle to assist with building and operating Foyle.
+description: This post presents quantitative results showing how human feedback allows Foyle to assist with building and operating Foyle.
 In 79% of cases, Foyle provided the correct answer, whereas ChatGPT alone would lack sufficient context to achieve the intent.
 Furthermore, the LLM API calls cost less than $.002 per intent whereas a recursive, agentic approach could easily cost $2-$10.
 images:
   - "/docs/blog/foyle_learning_interactions.svg"
 ---

 Agents!
 Agents!
 Agents!
-Everywhere I look I’m bombarded with the grandiose promises of fully autonomous agents.
+Everywhere we look we are bombarded with the promises of fully autonomous agents.
 These pesky humans aren’t merely inconveniences, they are budgetary line items to be optimized away.
 All this hype leaves me wondering; have we forgotten that GPT was fine-tuned using data produced by a small army of[ human labelers](https://scale.com/blog/how-to-label-1m-data-points-week)?
 Not to mention who do we think produced the 10 trillion words that foundation models are being trained on?
 While fully autonomous software agents are capturing the limelight on social media, systems that turn user interactions into training data like [Didact](https://research.google/blog/large-sequence-models-for-software-development-activities/), [Dosu](https://blog.langchain.dev/dosu-langsmith-no-prompt-eng/) and [Replit code repair](https://blog.replit.com/code-repair) are deployed and solving real toil.